louis5md/HAI_TechnicalTest/README.md

 # HAI_TechnicalTest
-This project was built for the purpose completing HAI technical test
+This project was built for the purpose of completing HAI technical test

 # About this project